SJ Euronight: Rolling stock

 In 2021 Austrian Federal Railways (ÖBB) proposed the use of refurbished AB32 sleeping carriages.
 From the start of service on 1 September 2022 only couchette carriages could be used.
 Delays in authorising rolling stock through Denmark, meant initial trains consisted of two couchette carriages.
 After 7 December 2022 sleeping cars started to be added to the SJ Euronight.
 In 2023, SJ purchased three dining cars from Germany for potential renovation; in the interim, a Swedish RB7 Bistro wagon began to be coupled to the train between Stockholm‒Malmö.
 From 3 October 2024, five seated cars were available, thus enabling the previous couchette carriages to return to being available for passengers wishing to sleep.

 SJ began operating the train using SJ Rc6 locomotives between Stockholm and Malmö.
 Alstom Traxx locomotives from Hector Rail were chosen for the journey across Denmark, instead of locomotives from DSB.
 In mid-December 2024, SJ took over full operation to the Denmark–Germany border at Padborg using their own drivers, for this SJ use Siemens Vectron locomotives leased from Green Cargo across Denmark.
 Inside Germany the train is operated with locomotives and crew from BahnTouristikExpress, a part of Railroad Development Corporation, on behalf of SJ.

 2026

-The public service obligation contract runs until the beginning of September 2026.
-As of October 2025, partial financial support would remain until 31 July 2026, with SJ continuing to run the service for another month until 31 August 2026.
+The original public service obligation contract ran until the beginning of September 2026.
+Partial financial support would remained unitl 31 July 2026, with SJ continuing to run the service for another month until 31 August 2026.

 We have operated on commercial terms almost half the route throughout the full year, and the entire route six months a year, … even though we have had many passengers and the trains have often been fully booked during peak season, it is definitely not profitable for SJ if you exclude the government support.